 Once you get to the golden age of 50, you will start to qualify for senior discounts.
-Whether you plan to visit grandchildren who live out-of-state, or you’re traveling abroad, it’s not too late to take advantage of the deals this summer.
+Whether you plan to visit grandchildren who live out-of-state, or you’re hoping to travel abroad, take advantage of the deals available on transportation, lodging and even sightseeing.
 The more you save on each trip, the more trips you can afford to take.
 Here are some ways to save money on travel once you’ve reached a certain age:

 Dine at restaurants that offer smaller portions or a special senior menu.
 If you order a too-large meal, ask for a box.
 Take the remainder back to your room if you have access to a refrigerator.
 You can cost the cost of your dinners by up to 50% by planning a day of eating in.
 Stop at a grocery store for snacks and beverages instead of hitting those costly hotel vending machines.

-Rail Passes save money.
-If you’re 62 or older, you may be eligible for 15% off Amtrak’s lowest fare and if you’re heading North to Canada look for 10% off some VIA Rail Canada fares.
-Buying a railroad pass before leaving for Europe can save money and if you’re 60 or older you can save even more money booking a senior pass online through Rail Europe.
+Rail passes save money.
+If you’re 65 or older, you get 10% off most fares on most trains.
+But if you can book at least 14 days in advance, check out Amtrak’s Saver fare.
+You might save as much as 50%.
+If you’re heading to Canada, look for 10% off some VIA Rail Canada fares.
+Buying a railroad pass before leaving for Europe can save money, and if you’re 60 or older you can save even more money with a senior pass from Rail Europe.

 Ready to cruise?
-Some cruise lines like Royal Caribbean offer a discount to guests 55 years of age and older.
+Some cruise lines like Royal Caribbean offer a discount to guests 55 and older.
 Look for special senior cruises if you would like to vacation with other people in your age group.
 However some of these special cruises can be pricey.
 Some cruise lines offer empty rooms for less as the date gets closer, so if you can be flexible with your vacation you could get one of these great deals at the last minute.
-Carnival Cruise has such a place to watch for Pack and Go cruises.
+Carnival Cruise has a site to watch for Pack and Go cruises.
+There are dates available on the site from mid-September on.

 Visit when entrance is free.
 When you visit a city, find out if there are free days to visit the local museums and other attractions.
 For instance, Chicago on the Cheap lists free admission days to the city’s best and brightest places.
 Plan your itinerary to include your visit on a free admission day.

 Factory tours on the cheap.
 Do you wonder how things are made?
-Take a free factory tour in the area you are visiting.
+Take a free or cheap factory tour in the area you are visiting.
 For instance, you can see how jelly beans are born at the Jelly Belly factory in Fairfield, California.
-Or have the wool pulled in front of your eyes at a free Pendleton Woolen Mill factory tour in Pendleton, Oregon or Washougal, Washington.

 For more tips on living senior: